PicsArt/cppbind/docs/03_get_started/01_functions.rst

 Supported return values policies are:

-* **copy** - Create a new object and give ownership to the target language.
+* **copy** - Create a copy the object and give ownership to the target language.
 The lifetimes of these two objects are decoupled.
-* **move** - Move the returned object into a new one and give ownership to the target language.
+* **move** - Move the returned object into a new one and give ownership of the new object to the target language.
 The lifetimes of these two objects are decoupled.
 * **take_ownership** - Reference an existing object but give ownership to the target language.
 The target language is responsible for deallocating it.
 * **reference** - Reference an existing object but do not give ownership to the target language.
 C++ is responsible for deallocating it.
 * **automatic** - This policy falls back to **take_ownership** when the return value is a pointer and **move** and **copy** for rvalue and lvalue references.